kerbin111/Integ/README.md

 finishes executing is the value that the operator will return.
 Integ automatically writes the value 0 to this relative address when the operator is called; to give it a different value, one must simply write to it as one would write to a normal location in the body of the operator.

-If the user specified a value of a (where \:abc\:) other than 0 (which is allowed; in this case, the only expected operand is the offset operand), a additional operands will be expected during an operator call.
+If the user specified a value of a (where ::abc::) other than 0 (which is allowed; in this case, the only expected operand is the offset operand), a additional operands will be expected during an operator call.
 The values passed to these operands can be accessed by reading from relative storage addresses 1 - a.
 For instance, if a = 5, the operator will expect 5 operands that will be automatically written to addresses 1 - 5.
 The first operand in the call (besides the offset operand, which is not written anywhere) will go to 1, the second to 2, and so forth.

-As mentioned, b in \:abc\: is the single alphabetical character by which the operator will be called.
+As mentioned, b in ::abc:: is the single alphabetical character by which the operator will be called.
 At the moment, this means that an Integ program may have a maximum of 52 user-defined operators.

-c in \:abc\: is the code that will be executed when the operator is called.
+c in ::abc:: is the code that will be executed when the operator is called.
 All of the regular Integ operators are available, but, as noted, addresses are offset to the starting address defined in the offset operator.
 Relative memory address 0 is reserved for output and relative memory addresses 1 - a are reserved for input.
 One can do what one wants with all other addresses > a , but one should be careful not to overwrite something important on the tape in the process; remember that relative addresses translate to absolute addresses.
 All user-defined operators (including the one being defined) are also available.
 Recursive calls are possible; however, this reference implementation generates an error if recursion exceeds a certain depth (determined by Python)